Refrigerated Transport Containers for the Chemical Industry

 Understanding the Procedures for Transporting Hazardous Chemicals

 A hazardous material is defined as any substance that could cause harm to living things — and that encompasses many of the chemicals used in the manufacturing process.
-These materials can be toxic, flammable, corrosive, radioactive, or pose some other form of danger.
+These materials can be toxic, flammable, corrosive, radioactive, or pose some other form of danger, and these are the chemicals that comprise the majority of chemical transportation.
 Having an understanding of safe chemical transportation procedures is essential for avoiding an accident or incident that could put lives at risk.
 Guidelines for the safe transport of chemicals include:

 - Do not ship hazardous chemicals with other materials that could facilitate a reaction that leads to a fire or explosion.
 Examples include certain types of food, water or other chemical substances.